UCMercedACM/ACM/README.md

 ### Website with all API Services

-1. Run the root yaml compose file `docker-compose up -d`
+1. Run the root yaml compose file `docker-compose -p "ACM Chapter Website" up -d`
 2. To create all tables to store data on run the bash script with this command `chmod +x database_setup.sh && ./database_setup.sh`

 > Note: When running the project this way all applications opens on `http://localhost:<portNumber>`